delabassee/odl2021-lab/lab13-UDS.md

 * Access control is applied with file-based mechanisms, which are detailed, well understood, and enforced by the operating system.
 * Unix domain sockets have faster setup times and higher data throughput than TCP/IP loopback connections.

-💡 Unix domain sockets can be used to communicate between containers as long as the UDS socket is create on a shared volume.
+💡 Unix domain sockets can be used to communicate between containers as long as the UDS socket is created on a shared volume.

 ## Wrap-up